Scattered showers and storms remain in the First Alert Forecast

 Wednesday and Thursday will be slightly warmer, in the middle to upper 80s.
 Partly to mostly cloudy skies are again forecasted with scattered showers and storms.
 Overnight lows for midweek will again hover in the lower 70s.

-Friday and into the start of next weekend will remain the same weather wise.
+Friday and weekend will remain the same weather wise.
 We will keep with the humid factor, afternoon highs will hover in the upper 80s to near 90 degrees.
 Rain and storm chances will stay widely scattered in nature.
 Overnight lows for the end of the week and start to the weekend will also remain in the lower 70s.

-First Alert Tropics Update: The National Hurricane Center is watching Potential Tropical Cyclone Four in the Bay of Campeche.
-The latest Update from the NHC has the storm intensifying as it approaches land.

-If this storm does get upgraded it would be given the name Danielle.
-Even if it is named or not, it does not look to directly impact Alabama.
-As the track for this storm has it moving towards Northern Mexico and Southern Texas.

 As always, remember to download the free WSFA 12 News First Alert Weather app.
 That way you can gain the latest weather information from the First Alert Weather Team wherever you go.
 Just search WSFA Weather in the Apple App Store or Google Play store today.